-Indexed universal life insurance is another type of universal life insurance and in recent years, has grown in popularity.
-Ohio National’s indexed universal life insurance policy provides death benefit protection with the potential to grow your cash value with three index account strategies or a competitive fixed rate account.
+Indexed universal life insurance is the newest type of universal life insurance and in recent years, has grown in popularity.
+Ohio National’s indexed universal life insurance policy provides lifetime death benefit with the potential to accumulate cash value.

-The cash value in an indexed strategy increases based on changes in a market index such as the S&P 500.
-Since your cash value is not directly invested in the stock market itself, your investment principal is protected from investment loss due to the decreases in the index.
+The cash value in an indexed strategy is credited interest based on fluctuations in a market index, for example, the S&P 500.
+Your cash value is protected from investment loss due to the floor in the index.
 However, the index interest credit has a ceiling as well that will cap the amount of interest credited to your account.

 Ohio National’s indexed universal life insurance also has flexible death benefits and flexible premiums.
 However, increasing the death benefit may be subject to additional underwriting.

-These types of policies should be monitored on a regular basis to ensure that they are being funded adequately.
-If the indexed investment strategy doesn’t perform as expected, the policy could potentially lapse or dramatically increase in cost.
+These types of policies should be monitored on a periodic basis to assure that they are being funded sufficiently.
+If the indexed strategy doesn’t produce returns as projected, the policy could potentially lapse or dramatically increase in cost.

 Variable Universal Life Insurance

-Variable universal life insurance offers people lifetime life insurance protection with the ability to build cash value through numerous portfolio strategies.
-Your cash value grows tax-deferred based on the performance of the underlying stock, bond, or money market investment strategies in sub-accounts that you choose.
+Variable universal life insurance offers people permanent life insurance protection with the ability to generate cash value in various market portfolio strategies.
+Your cash value grows tax-deferred within the policy depending on the performance of investment strategies in sub-account(s) that you invest in.

-However, your cash value is directly invested within whichever sub-account investment strategy you select, unlike indexed universal life.
-So if you invest in a stock sub-account strategy and the stock market declines, your cash value would decline with it.
-However, if the stock market goes up, your cash value will increase with it.
+Keep in mind that your cash value is directly invested within whichever sub-account investment strategy you choose.
+So if you invest in a risky sub-account strategy and that strategy loses money, your cash value would decline with it.
+However, if the strategy outperforms, your cash value will increase with it with unlimited upside.

-Due to the investment risk associated with the sub-accounts, these types of policies should be carefully considered and monitored frequently.
-If the investment strategy underperforms, the policy could potentially lapse due to lack of sufficient funding.
+Because of the investment risk associated with the sub-accounts, these types of policies should be prudently analyzed and monitored regularly.
+If the subaccounts underperform, the policy could potentially lapse due to underfunding.

 Like their other universal life insurance policies, Ohio National’s variable life insurance offers flexible premiums and flexible death benefits.
 However, increasing the death benefit may require additional underwriting.